 12.4.
 What Is the Golden Age of Radio?

-From the 1930s to 1950s in the United States, radio’s fame reached most homes as buying a radio meant cheaper access to worldwide radio news and entertainment because of the several local radio stations.
-In this era, people were far closer than ever due to the latest telecommunication technology, way before the internet.
+From the 1930s to 1950s in the United States, radio’s fame reached most homes.
+Buying a radio meant cheaper access to worldwide news and entertainment because of the several local radio stations.
+In this era, people were far closer than ever due to the latest telecommunication technology before the internet.

 12.5.
 What Was the First Radio Commercial?